Linda-Njau/alx-low_level_programming/README.md

-Repository contains code for single linked lists in C.
+This Repository contains code for single linked lists in C.